 We drove north in the late afternoon and spent the night at a guesthouse in Nazaré,After sleeping in the car for five days a big bed and a kitchen was a welcomed change and we felt asleep fast when the light went out.
 Before we left Nazaré the morning after we drove down to the lighthouse and took a walk along the windy Praia do Norte- a world famous surf beach.
 During the afternon we passed though one of the areas affected by the wildfires in 2017.
 The black trees were a stark contrast to the green grass and blue sky.

-The day ended just outside Porto and without knowing it we had arrived in perfect time to the San Joao Festival – what we in Sweden call midsummer.
+The day ended just outside Porto and without knowing it we had arrived in perfect time to the San Joao Festival, a celebretion that we in Sweden call midsummer.
 We had planned to see the soccer game between Sweden and Germany in Porto but when we got off the bus we realised that something else was going on.
 The whole centre was closed down, everywhere people were running around with plastic hammers, hitting each other and the air was thick from the smoke of barbequed sardines.
 We managed to see the second half of the game and spent the rest of the evening wandering the streets of Porto participating in the celebrations.

 After lunch the day after we left Porto and headed north towards Spain.
 Today’s drive took us through a dry and mountainous landscape that was changed to lower temperatures and greener hills after we passed the boarder to Spain.
 Just after 18.00 we rolled into a small camping in a bay outside Arteixo.
 Being Sunday we met a lot of beachgoers heading back home after a day in the sun.
 Josch positioned himself in a nearby restaurant to watch football and I went for a walk along the beach watching the sun set.